Given data processing issues, certain data in the following release were edited in August 2018

 The Federal Reserve Bank of New York today released results from its October 2015 SCE Credit Access Survey, which provides information on consumers' experiences and expectations regarding credit demand and credit access.
 The release shows mostly stable credit market experiences compared to the June 2015 release.
 The proportion of “discouraged” respondents however increased, mainly driven by lower credit score and younger respondents.
 The expectations component of the survey generally remained stable as well, although the average likelihood of applying for all types of credit over the next 12 months decreased slightly from their June levels.

-- Application rates overall remained stable at 42 percent and were consistent with June values across all demographics.
+- Application rates overall increased slightly from 47.5 percent in June to 49.0 percent in October.
 There was a notable increase in the application rate of respondents with credit scores in the middle range (681-759), for whom the application rate rose from 50.4 percent in June to 56.4 percent.

-- The rejection rate per applicant was largely unchanged at 20 percent, while rejection rate per application declined from 30.6 percent in June to 28.0 percent, its lowest reading since the series start in October 2013.
-This decline was driven by respondents in the highest credit score group (760 or more).
+- The rejection rate per applicant increased from 13.8 percent to 16.5 percent, and the rejection rate per application increased from 12.6 percent in June to 15.2 percent, its second lowest reading since the series start in October 2013.

 Turning to specific credit types (credit card, credit card limit increase, auto loan, mortgage, and mortgage refinance):